Hot Tub Chemicals – Your Complete Guide

 5. Hot Tub Shock

-Shock, which is used to prevent foam and cloudy water, should be used regularly to keep your water clear.
+Shock, which is used to prevent foam and cloudy water, is a prime example of common hot tub chemicals that should be used regularly to keep your water clear.

 If your hot tub receives average use — say two people five times a week — then a weekly dose of shock should do the trick.
 If you have more bathers or use it more than once a day on a regular basis, your water may require two shock treatments a week.